Windward Islands Cricket Board of Control: Structure and governance

 The Windward Islands Cricket Board is composed of representatives from each of the member islands.
 Each island has its own cricket association that operates under the umbrella of the WICB.
 The Board's structure includes a president, vice-president, secretary, treasurer, and other executive members who are elected by the member associations.
 The WICB functions as a part of Cricket West Indies (CWI), which is the governing body for cricket in the West Indies.

 The Secretariat of WICB is based in Grenada, while the franchise (Windwards Volcanoes) is based in St. Vincent and the Grenadines.

 The most recent elections for the Board were held in May 2023, resulting in Mr. Dwain Gill being elected as president and Mr. Clement Marcellin as vice-president.
 Dr. Kishore Shallow had earlier relinquished the post after he was elected as the president of Cricket West Indies.
 Dr. Shallow had served as the WICB president from 2019 to 2023.

 Role and functions

 The WICB is responsible for the administration of all cricket-related activities in the Windward Islands.
 This includes organising domestic competitions, developing cricket infrastructure, managing youth and development programs, and selecting teams for regional and international competitions.
 The Board also focuses on promoting the sport at the grassroots level to ensure a steady flow of talent for the future.

 Domestic competitions

-The Windward Islands have a vibrant domestic cricket scene with several competitions held annually.
+The Windward Islands have a domestic cricket scene with several competitions held annually.
 The most prominent of these is the Windward Islands Cricket Championship, which features teams from the member islands competing against each other.
 Additionally, the Board oversees club competitions and various age-group tournaments to nurture young talent.